Carl Olof Cronstedt: The legacy of Cronstedt

-The surrender of Sveaborg in undoubtedly one of the most important events in the history of Finland.
+The surrender of Sveaborg is undoubtedly one of the most important events in the history of Finland.
 Therefore, Carl-Olof Cronstedt is naturally a central character of it.
 In Sweden, he was recognized as a traitor after the war, condemned to death in the court of Stockholm (later abolished on the initiative of the Russian emperor).
 He alone was made responsible for the loss of Finland, and therefore ending one era in Swedish history.
 During the earlier, era of greatness Sweden was in the 17th century recognized as a major power in Europe, and now Sweden had become a shadow of its former self.

 Cronstedt was also condemned as a traitor by many in Finland.
 The Finnish War was seen as an embarrassment for Finland until Johan Ludvig Runeberg wrote the national romantic poem collection The Tales of Ensign Stål (Swedish: Fänrik Ståls sägner), which serves as a loose narrative of the conflict.
 In these poems, Runeberg depicts the ordinary Finnish soldiers as fighting heroically, with their defeats being attributable not to any lack of courage or steadfastness on their part but rather to the incompetence and cowardice of their officers and the king himself.
 Thus Runeberg's efforts to strengthen Finnish national identity rested on the denigration of men like Cronstedt.
 This is particularly clear in the last three verses of the poem Sveaborg, which explicitly excuse the Finnish nation from blame for the loss of that fortress, while excoriating Cronstedt and calling for him to be subject to a form of damnatio memoriae:

 The old legacy of Carl Olof Cronstedt was that Sweden was forced to give up half of its kingdom, whereas modern historians seem to explain the developments at Sveaborg by primarily smart psychological warfare combined with the widely spread low morale among Swedish officers.
 Today, Sweden and Finland are separate sovereign nations.

 In 1990's Cronstedt was remembered by naming a newly built street in Helsinki after him.
 Amiraali Cronstedtin ranta (Admiral Cronstedt's Quay) is located about one kilometre from the preserved admiral's manor in Herttoniemi.